Los valores cristianos están muy cerca de mi corazón. La integridad, honestidad y amor al prójimo son los valores en que está basada mi vida.

 Bienvenido a mi web.
 Italia, Nicole Kidman, Bruce Springsteen, Eddie Vedder, Nelson Mandela, Anatoly Karpov, Ana Moura, Barack Obama, Judit Polgar, Bob Dylan ...Personalmente estoy de acuerdo con John Donne cuando dice " Ningún hombre es una isla".
 Cada persona es una pieza de un continente, una parte del todo.
 Esta página habla de la gente y las cosas que me han inspirado.

-Video de julio: Stephen Covey: On Choosing Success
+Video de abril: Stephen Covey: On Choosing Success

 Crea en mi, oh Dios, un corazón limpio, y renueva un espiritu recto dentro de mi.
 No me eches de tu presencia; Y no quites de mi tu santo Espiritu